JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 layout: post
 title: Get Living London - get lost HMRC
 subtitle: How Delancey continues to exploit the Elephant and avoid the taxman
-published: false
+published: true
 ---
 Our last blog [reported](http://35percent.org/2017-03-12-delanceys-dirty-tricks/) how Delancey  has shown great efficiency in its [__Elephant One__ development](/tribeca-square).
 Delancey bought the site land for £8m and increasing its value to £18m, by flipping it between companies.
-This cost was then used, along with others, to avoid paying £58m of planning contributions, including affordable housing contributions [^1].
+This cost was then used, along with others, to avoid paying £58m of planning contributions, including affordable housing contributions[^1].
 Along the way it gained the almost free use of another half an acre of public land, which it was to provide as a market square, but has now disappeared.

 We have also [shown previously](http://35percent.org/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers/) how Delancy, having bought the Elephant One land for just £8m, used a network of offshore companies registered in Panama and Bermuda to avoid paying corporation tax on developing the £200m scheme.